Security Best Practices

 HOTP

 Always increment the counter after successful verification.
+See the Replay Protection (HOTP) guide for examples.

 Consider implementing stateful tracking in your application database or cache to prevent replay attacks.
 Without this, a valid token can be reused multiple times within its validity window.
+See the Replay Protection guide for implementation details and examples.

 Other Common Vulnerabilities